Bismut Hermitian Einstein metrics and the stability of the pluriclosed flow: Introduction

-The first natural attempt is to look for homogeneous examples, also because of Theorem 3 in \cite{MR2764884} about the existence of homogeneous CYT structure.
-Therefore, suppose $M$ is a C-space, which was defined by Wang \cite{MR66011} as a compact complex manifold admitting a transitive action by a compact Lie group $G$ of biholomorphisms and finite fundamental group.
-Then by Theorem 6.1 in \cite{MR4032184} and Theorem 3.2 in \cite{Fino22} $M$ is forced to be a Bismut flat manifold, see Section \ref{sec: non-flat BHE} for details.
-However, on Bismut flat manifolds the existence of non-flat Bismut Hermitian Einstein metrics is in contrast with the global stability of the Bismut flat metrics for the pluriclosed flow.
-Thus, as a consequence of Theorem \ref{th: global stability bis} we get the following result generalizing Corollary 5.1 in \cite{Fino22}. \begin{theo*}[Theorem \ref{thm: non-existence on C-spaces}] Let $(M,J)$ be a C-space and suppose that $g$ is a left-invariant Bismut Hermitian Einstein metric on it.
+It turns out \cite[Theorem 1.4]{ye2023bismut}, that \eqref{1,1 Bismut Einstein} forces either the metric to be K\"ahler or the Bismut--Ricci form to vanish.
+In the latter case, these metrics are are called {\em Bismut Hermitian Einstein} \cite[Definition 2.4]{Garcia-Fernandez:2021tq}.
+Up to now, the only known Bismut Hermitian Einstein metrics are the Bismut flat metrics, the K{\"a}hler Einstein metrics, and their Hermitian products, motivating the interest in finding non-K\"ahler non-flat examples.
+As a consequence of our main Theorem \ref{th: global stability bis} we show that on a large class of homogeneous manifolds there are no non-trivial Bismut Hermitian Einstein metrics.
+More precisely, we study {\em C-spaces}, which were defined by Wang \cite{MR66011} as compact complex manifolds admitting a transitive action by a compact Lie group $G$ of biholomorphisms and finite fundamental group, and we obtain the following result generalizing Corollary 5.1 in \cite{Fino22}. \begin{theo*}[Theorem \ref{thm: non-existence on C-spaces}] Let $(M,J)$ be a C-space and suppose that $g$ is a left-invariant Bismut Hermitian Einstein metric on it.
 Then, up to finite cover, $M$ is a Lie group and $g$ is a bi-invariant metric.
-In particular, $g$ is Bismut flat. \end{theo*}
+In particular, $g$ is Bismut flat. \end{theo*} The idea behind the proof is to use the results in \cite{MR4032184} and \cite{Fino22} to show that the manifold is forced to admit also a Bismut flat metric.
+Then the existence of non-flat Bismut Hermitian Einstein metrics is in contrast with the global stability of the Bismut flat metrics for the pluriclosed flow.

+Finally, we recall that a Hermitian metric $g$ is said to be {\em Calabi--Yau with torsion} (CYT in short) if $Ric^B(g)=0$.
+Therefore, the Bismut Hermitian Einstein equation is given by the pairing of the pluriclosed and the CYT conditions.
+However, Calabi--Yau with torsion geometry is interesting on its own since it plays a role in Physics after the works of Strominger \cite{MR851702} and Hull \cite{MR862401}, and it attracted attention as models for string compactifications, see e.g. \cite{MR1954814, MR1989858, MR1959324, MR2030780, MR2095098, MR2096734}.

+Being a Hermitian connection, $\Na^B$ determines a representative of the first Chern class $c_1(M)$ in de Rham cohomology via its Ricci form.
+Therefore, the existence of Calabi--Yau with torsion structures is obstructed by having vanishing first Chern class.
+It turns out \cite[Theorem 3]{MR2764884} that every compact complex homogeneous space with vanishing first Chern class, after an appropriate deformation of the complex structure, admits a homogeneous CYT metric, provided that the complex homogeneous space also has an invariant volume form.
+Then, even if the CYT metrics are generally not unique, in \cite[Theorems 4.6 and 4.7]{MR4554058} it was proved the uniquenes among the homogeneous metrics on class $\mathcal{C}$ manifolds in the sense of \cite{MR3869430} (with the exception of some specific cases).
+Therefore, the search for non-trivial Bismut Hermitian Einstein metrics on homogeneous spaces is not just the first natural attempt, but it is also motivated by these results about the existence and uniqueness of homogeneous CYT structures.